origadmin/basic-layout/README.md

 You can run each service in a separate terminal.
 Ensure a service discovery agent (like Consul) is running if you use `discovery://` endpoints.

+**Local Service Discovery Agent Setup (Optional, Recommended for Multi-Service Testing):**

+If you use `discovery://` endpoints, a service discovery agent is required.
+Below is a simple example of starting Consul using Docker Compose:

+1. Create a `docker-compose.yaml` file (e.g., in the project root directory):
+    ```yaml
+    version: '3.8'
+    services:
+      consul:
+        image: consul:1.10.0 # You can use the latest stable version
+        container_name: consul
+        ports:
+          - "8500:8500" # UI Port
+          - "8600:8600/udp" # DNS Port
+        command: "agent -server -bootstrap-expect=1 -client=0.0.0.0 -ui -node=consul-server-1"
+        healthcheck:
+          test: ["CMD", "consul", "members"]
+          interval: 10s
+          timeout: 5s
+          retries: 3
+    ```
+2. Run in the directory containing `docker-compose.yaml`:
+    ```bash
+    docker-compose up -d
+    ```
+    This will start a local Consul service discovery agent.

 ```sh
 # Terminal 1: Start the user service
 go run ./cmd/user/ -conf ./resources/configs/user/bootstrap.yaml